EU approves €90bn in aid for Ukraine

 Quote from Costa: "We have a deal.
 Decision to provide EUR 90 billion of support to Ukraine for 2026-27 approved.
 We committed, we delivered."

-Details: Costa did not specify the financing scheme used, but as reported by European Pravda, the approved option envisages joint borrowing by the European Union, and this decision required unanimous support.
+Details: Costa did not specify the financing scheme used, but as reported by European Pravda, the approved option envisages a joint loan from the European Union, and this decision required unanimous support.

 Friedrich Merz specified that the funds will also be directed to meet Ukraine's military needs.